wikimedia/mediawiki-extensions-MobileFrontend/README.md

 * If set to `'registered'` adds a ® to the sitename.
 * If set to `false`, adds nothing (the default).

-You can also edit the `mobile-frontend-footer-sitename` message directly.
+Alternatively, you can also edit the `mobile-frontend-footer-sitename` message directly.

 * Type: `Boolean`
 * Default: `false`